Code-Institute-Submissions/MomciloDordevic-MS3/TESTING.md

  - **[HTML Validator](https://validator.w3.org/):**
     - No errors to show.
     - With testing the HTML code, I had some syntax issues on all pages I build with jinja templating.
-    - I tested the HTML code by running my server locally and used view page source.
+    - I tested the HTML code by running my server locally and used the view page source.
 This code I passed through the validator.
     - There is one warning on every page saying: Section lacks heading.
-Consider using h2-h6 elements to add identifying heading to all sections.
+Consider using h2-h6 elements to add an identifying heading to all sections.
 I have got this warning because I have put my flash messages between sections.
     ![HTML Validator](static/images/html-validation.png)